 During this introductory course, geared for students new to cybersecurity, students will be introduced to fundamental security topics.
 Students will critically examine concepts such as basic networking, system administration, team dynamics and system security as well as identifying and applying basic security hardening techniques.
-Students will gain practical experience through a virtualized lab environment where they will be building a small corporate network.
+Students will gain practical experience through a virtualized lab environment where they will build and configure a small corporate network.

 Faculty Instructors are responsible for administering the course in accordance with the University at Buffalo policies and this syllabus.
 Faculty Instructors also determine final course grades consistent with the grading policy in this syllabus.

 Student Instructors are responsible for running the class.
-Most questions, unless believed to be sensitive, should go to someone from this list.
+Most questions, unless believed to be sensitive, should be directed to a student instructor.
+Please consult Mattermost or UBLearns for Office Hour meeting information.

 |Upon successful completion of this course a student will be able to…||Assessment|